TSYS-Merchant/syslog4net/README.md

 #How it works

 syslog4net works by creating a custom [log4net layout](https://logging.apache.org/log4net/release/sdk/log4net.Layout.PatternLayout.html) that writes messages in [Syslog’s RFC5424 standard format](http://tools.ietf.org/html/rfc5424).
 You can then hook that up to any [log4net appender](https://logging.apache.org/log4net/release/sdk/log4net.Appender.html).
-You can write to a Syslog daemon, splunk, or any machine data aggregator pretty easily by connecting our SyslogLayout class to [log4net’s UdpAppender](https://logging.apache.org/log4net/release/sdk/log4net.Appender.UdpAppender.html) or our custom [TcpAppender](src/main/dot-net/syslog4net/Appender/TcpAppender.cs).
+You can write to a Syslog daemon, Splunk, or any machine data aggregator pretty easily by connecting our SyslogLayout class to [log4net’s UdpAppender](https://logging.apache.org/log4net/release/sdk/log4net.Appender.UdpAppender.html) or our custom [TcpAppender](src/main/dot-net/syslog4net/Appender/TcpAppender.cs).
+You can also log to a local file, and use [Splunk's Universal Forwarder](http://docs.splunk.com/Documentation/Splunk/6.0.2/Forwarding/Introducingtheuniversalforwarder) to forward the logs to Splunk.

 Alternately, you can check out MySpace's https://code.google.com/p/splunk-log4net/ project, which provides Udp and Tcp appenders for Splunk.